stanford-rc/globus.stanford.edu/cloud/elm-auth.md

   <h2>Buckets </h2>
   <p>Enter the name of your bucket, and then assign permissions to Globus.
 Read-Only means that Globus can access and copy from your bucket, but cannot make changes to any objects/files.</p>
   <p>You can choose to allow Globus to alter your bucket's contents by uploading or deleting objects.</p>
+  <p>This tool does not confirm that a listed bucket exists; please enter bucket names carefully.
   <hr>
   <form class="form-inline" id="elm-fieldset" spellcheck="false" autocorrect="off" autocapitalize="off">
     <div class="alert alert-danger space-warning" role="alert">